 —Do not take remedies within 15 minutes of food or drink OR within 15 minutes of other remedies unless specified to take them together, which depends on the protocol.

 —Before beginning any homeopathic protocol, it's good to start the day before by taking just one dose of camphor (200c) to “clear the slate” as Joette says.
 This is especially good if you've been on other remedies that aren't working, or if you were on medications.
 (It's also used if you think you took a wrong remedy and you want to begin again with a new protocol.)

-–Also, this remedy brand is my favorite because not only are they one of Joette's recommended brands, you get more pills in each bottle.
-Note that when I order, I normally choose 40 for the pill size and 4 dram for the bottle size, but your homeopath may recommend something different.)
+–Also, this remedy brand is my favorite because not only are they one of Joette's recommended brands, you get more pills in each bottle so they're more economical.

 A note about homeopathic antidotes: